 When you file a trademark application on an Intent To Use basis, there is an additional step to the process.
 Before you get your trademark registration, you will need to show use of the mark in commerce in connection with all of the goods or services listed in your application.
 This is done by submitting the Statement of Use.
 But what if your mark is not in use when you receive a Notice of Allowance?
-You must respond to that Notice of Allowance within six months, or your application will go abandoned.
-But you cannot file the Statement of Use if you do not have use of the mark.
-This is where the Request for an Extension of Time comes into play.
-You can file a Request for an Extension of Time to get an additional six months to file the Statement of Use.
+You may need to file a Request for an Extension of Time.

 Are You Not Sure Whether You Need To File a Request for an Extension of Time Or a Statement of Use?

 It is important to know whether you are ready to file a Statement of Use, or if a Request for an Extension of Time is needed.
-You also need to make sure your filing is done accurately, and on time in order to avoid abandonment of your trademark application.
-If you would like to speak with me about making a Request for an Extension of Time, please feel free to call me at (314) 479-3668, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
+If you would discuss which filing you should make and get assistance with making it, please feel free to call me at (480) 360-3499, email me at email@example.com, or complete the contact form found on this page to schedule your free initial consultation today.
 I look forward to speaking with you.